Tick Tock (Clean Bandit and Mabel song)

 "Tick Tock" is a song by English electronic music group Clean Bandit and English singer Mabel featuring American rapper 24kGoldn.
-It was written by Mabel, 24kGoldn, Kamille, Grace Chatto and Jack Patterson, the latter two of whom also produced the song with Mark Ralph.
+It was written by the vocalists alongside Kamille and group members Grace Chatto and Jack Patterson, the latter two producing the song with Mark Ralph.
 It was released by Atlantic Records UK on 21 August 2020 as the first single from Clean Bandit's upcoming third studio album.
 The song is also included as a bonus track on digital and streaming versions of Mabel's debut studio album, High Expectations.

 Background

 In a Zoom interview with ITN, the group revealed that they had started writing the song in November 2019, and that the song was finished just before the lockdown due to the COVID-19 pandemic.
 "It's been a mad process finishing it during this time," said Jack Patterson.
 "And even making the video when it was still lockdown situation, and working in that environment was quite crazy."
 He also praised both collaborators on the song, saying that they have been "so nice to work with and just made it super easy".
 Grace Chatto said that the group did not meet 24kGoldn in person, as he was in Los Angeles at the time, and they did everything remotely, including the filming of his part in the music video.

 Chatto explained in another interview with the Daily Star that the song is about being "obsessed" with a guy.
 "We wrote it just before the pandemic and I was feeling a little obsessed with a guy – you know that annoying thing where you don't wanna be obsessed but you are?
 And if I find myself in that situation I do something I love and something which makes me feel satisfied in another way.
 In lockdown I enjoyed going for walks.
 I found being in nature makes you see the bigger picture again."

 Whilst some have suggested that the song may be inspired by the video-sharing social networking service TikTok, Jack Patterson has denied this in an interview with the Metro, and reiterated that the song is about "an obsessive relationship".